Water-Only Hair Washing: Is The No-Poo Method Good?

 Reviewed by Madison Dufour, Barber & Cosmetologist Madison Dufour Madison DufourBarber & Cosmetologist facebook_iconlinkedin_iconinsta_icon

 People are moving away from shampooing their hair, whether it is due to the ’no-poo’ trend or simply laziness.
+The no-poo method is a hair care approach that eliminates traditional shampoo from your routine.
 But is washing your hair with only water good for its health?
-No soaps, no conditioners, no oils are used in this natural method of washing your hair!
 If you are skeptical about shampoos, especially those containing harsh chemicals, you might also consider joining this bandwagon.
 The question is, does the no poo method work, and will your hair remain oily and dirty?
 Read on to find out the benefits and drawbacks of this seemingly unusual washing method!

 What Washing Your Hair With Only Water Does